21 February 2026

 It seems an odd fit for the premium marque M-B to also have a van range but they do and it is successful.
 Their brief foray into pick up trucks was a spectacular flop so they retreated back to what does work for them.

-Europe (without Germany) is up 17% and Asia (without China) are up 30%.
-North America and China have pulled things down.
-70% of sales are in a combined Europe/Germany.
+Europe (without Germany) is down 13% and Asia (without China) is up 12%.
+North America (-28%) and China (-25%) have pulled things down.
+When combined, 70% of sales are Europe/Germany.

+Van classed as commercial vehicles account for 83% of the volume and passenger vans 17%.
+The Sprinter contributed 189,000 sales to the total, the Vito/V-Class 140,600 and the Titan/T-Class 29,700.
 M-B is to end the Titan/T-Class range in 2026 and focus on the more profitable larger vans.

 Conclusion: M-B has a strong brand image and the van range does that no harm at all.
 Moving away from small vans is a smart move, something the company is also doing with its car range.